cheng-yeh/cheng-yeh.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I will be a Ph.D. student in Georgia Tech ECE from Fall 2023.
 I recently received a Master's degree from [Graduate Institute of Communication Engineering](https://comm.ntu.edu.tw), National Taiwan University.
 In Mobile Networks and Wireless Communications Research Group ([TONIC](http://tonic.ee.ntu.edu.tw)), I am fortunate to have worked with Prof. [Hung-Yun Hsieh](https://www.ee.ntu.edu.tw/profile1.php?id=306) on several research topics including security and performance issues on 5G communication standards, wireless virtual reality, and 360° video streaming.